thiki-org/kotlin-rest-sample/worklog.md

 I prefer solution B because it can use `val` instead of `lateinit var` to make the "reporter" property immutable.

 Remember "Don't talk to a stranger" Principle?
 If needed, I can even use `private val` to prevent client codes from calling ``issue.reporter.doA()``.
-Of cause, reporter's information should be known by client, so I just make it `val`.
+But here, reporter's information should be known by client, so I just make it `val`.

 # 2018-08-09